Amsterdam/signals/docs/application-design.md

 ## About Datapunt
 Throughout this document there are references to Datapunt.
-Datapunt is an small organisation within the Amsterdam municipality that is charged with collecting and publishing (digitally) certain municipal data sets.
+Datapunt is a department within the Amsterdam municipality that is charged with collecting and publishing (digitally) certain municipal data sets.
 To this end Datapunt retains a few software development teams.
 The SIA application is being developed by one of the Datapunt teams.